-- (a) Directed by the MC; - (a) Not expressly disallowed in the Jurisdiction concerned; - (b) The End User provided Meter Reading meets the Validation rules for that Datastream; or

-(c) The MDP has no Actual Metering Data.
+- (a) Directed by the MC; - (b) Not expressly disallowed in the Jurisdiction concerned; - (c) The End User provided Meter Reading meets the Validation rules for that Datastream; or - (d) The MDP has no Actual Metering Data.

 5.2.6.
 When to use Type 64 or 66 Substitution